romod 16DI - 16 DI Railmodul - 16x LEDs DI-status, 16 connector-DIs

 Using the settings in Modbus registers, you can select open circuit or closed-circuit principle for each input separately.

-The digital inputs can be used as counters, but only for DC signals.
+The digital inputs can be used as counters (counter values not stored retentively in case of power failure), but only for DC signals.

 The pulse duration must be at least 10 ms to be reliably detected.

-For AC control of the inputs, the edge detection has to be delayed via configuration registers.
+For AC control of the inputs, the edge detection has to be delayed via config registers.

 romod 4DIO-R eco - 4DIO-R Railmodul, Relais 230V/3A - without LVB, status LED